Gressy2113/TRPV6-MG/README.md

 This repository contains the well-tempered metadynamics data and postprocessing conducted in the article

-> "**The locking mechanism of human TRPV6 inhibition by intracellular magnesium**" by *Arthur Neuberger, Alexey Shalygin, Irina I. Veretenenko, Yury A. Trofimov, Thomas Gudermann, Vladimir Chubanov, Roman G. Efremov, Alexander I. Sobolevsky*.
+> Neuberger, A., Shalygin, A., Veretenenko, I. I., Trofimov, Y. A., Gudermann, T., Chubanov, V., Efremov, R. G., & Sobolevsky, A. I. (2025). **The locking mechanism of human TRPV6 inhibition by intracellular magnesium**. *Nature Communications*

 # Model system